wp-plugins/zigweather/readme.txt

 === ZigWeather ===
 Contributors: ZigPress
 Donate link: http://www.zigpress.com/donations/
-Tags: widget, sidebar, weather, worldwide, temperatures, wind, rainfall, humidity, zig, zigpress Requires at least: 3.1
+Tags: widget, multi-widget, sidebar, weather, worldwide, temperatures, wind, rainfall, humidity, zig, zigpress Requires at least: 3.3
 Tested up to: 3.3.1
-Stable tag: 0.9.2
+Stable tag: 2.0

-THE WEB SERVICE USED BY THIS PLUGIN IS NO LONGER AVAILABLE AND THE PLUGIN IS NOT BEING DEVELOPED FURTHER.
+Now reborn using a different API, ZigWeather gives you a multi-widget to show weather on your site.

 == Description ==

-PLEASE NOTE: THE WEB SERVICE USED BY THIS PLUGIN IS NO LONGER AVAILABLE AND THE PLUGIN IS NOT BEING DEVELOPED FURTHER.

-ZigWeather adds a sidebar widget to show your current weather.
-Inspired by 'Weather Widget' by James Wilson but completely rewritten using OOP techniques, with a simpler control panel and extra features.
-Weather data is provided by the weather.com XOAP feed.
+ZigWeather gives you a multi-widget to show weather on your site.

+Anyone using earlier (pre 2.0) versions of this plugin should try this new version, which uses a different online weather service for data capture, and a different method of setting locations.
+This is the plugin that wouldn't die!

+Please note that caching is now fixed automatically to comply with the terms of use of the World Weather Online API, and the credit link should not be removed.

-Requires WordPress 3.1+ and PHP 5.2.4+.
+Requires WordPress 3.3+ and PHP 5.2.4+.

-For further information and support, please visit [the ZigWeather home page](http://www.zigpress.com/wordpress/plugins/zigweather/).
+For further information and support, please visit [the ZigWeather home page](http://www.zigpress.com/plugins/zigweather/).
+Support will ONLY be provided in response to comments posted on that page.

 == Installation ==

 1. Go to Admin > Plugins > Add New and enter ZigWeather in the search box.
 2. Follow the prompts to install and activate the plugin.
-3. Go to the settings page and change the settings as you need, then place the widget.
+3. Go to the settings page and follow the link to get a World Weather Online API key (it's free).
+4. Enter this key on the settings page and save.
+5. Go to the widgets control page and place the widget, entering a location in the widget control panel.

 If upgrading manually, you MUST deactivate before updating and reactivate afterwards.

 == Frequently Asked Questions ==

-For further information and support, please visit [the ZigWeather home page](http://www.zigpress.com/wordpress/plugins/zigweather/).
-Support will ONLY be provided in response to comments posted on that page.
+= What can I enter in the location box in the widget control panel? =

+You can try a few different formats in order to get the widget to show weather for your desired location:

+city
+city, state (USA only)
+city, state, country
+city, country
+postalcode (UK, USA, Canada only)

+If the widget displays "Data cannot be shown" or shows the wrong location, try a different format or a different nearby location.
+For example, in Malta, the API doesn't know where the town "Bugibba" is, but it is happy to take "Naxxar" which is a slightly larger town about 3km away.

+= How often is the information refreshed? =

+The plugin gets fresh information each half hour, and whenever you change a location.
+However, the World Weather Online service only updates its API data every 3 to 4 hours.
+But hey, it's free.

+More information can be found at [World Weather Online](http://www.worldweatheronline.com/weather-api.aspx).

+= I don't like the way it looks.
+What can I do? =

+Go to the settings page and untick the box marked "Load stylesheet" then save.
+You will now need to add some styles in your theme stylesheet.

 == Changelog ==

+= 2.0 =
+* Total rebuild using different API
 = 0.9.2 =
 * End of life notice
 = 0.9.1 =